OrionAF/ks-Map-Editor/README.md

 # Kingshot Map Editor & Planner

 A dynamic, web-based isometric map planner designed for strategic visualization.
 This tool provides an interactive canvas for viewing and planning on a large grid, with features like dynamic zooming, panning, and object placement.
+You can view the map [here](https://orionaf.github.io/ks-Map-Editor/map.html).

 ![image](https://github.com/user-attachments/assets/5190d976-12ca-4a71-aa46-346c1a6f0698)